-NOTE: The LCD Panel feature is not available in a cabled hard-drive system.
+NOTE: The LCD panel is not supported in the 10-hard drive system.

 The system's LCD panel provides system information and status and error messages to indicate when the system is operating correctly or when the system needs attention.
-See System Error Messages for information about specific error codes.
+See LCD Error Messages for information about specific error codes.

-- ٠ The LCD backlight lights blue during normal operating conditions and lights amber to indicate an error condition. - The LCD backlight is off when the system is in standby mode and can be turned on by pressing either the Select, ٠ Left, or Right button on the LCD panel. - The LCD backlight remains off if LCD messaging is turned off through the iDRAC utility, the LCD panel, or other tools. ٠ ltem Button Description 1 Left Moves the cursor back in one-step increments.
-2 Select Selects the menu item highlighted by the cursor.
-3 Right Moves the cursor forward in one-step increments.
-During message scrolling: Press once to increase scrolling speed Press again to stop Press again to return to default scrolling speed
+- The LCD backlight lights blue during normal operating conditions and lights amber to indicate an error condition. - The LCD backlight is off when the system is in standby mode and can be turned on by pressing either the Select, Left, or Right button on the LCD panel. - The LCD backlight remains off if LCD messaging is turned off through the iDRAC utility, the LCD panel, or other tools.

-Figure 4.
+Figure 3.
 LCD Panel Features